microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 </div>

 For those transformer operators in float16, we have implemented kernels written in Triton language that replace ordinary CUDA kernels or torch operators.
-Specifically, softmax, activation, layer-normalization, residual-addition and all the matmuls except MLP layers are replaced by Triton kernels (refer NOTE below for details).
+The Triton kernels we implemented include softmax, layer-normalization, residual-addition and all the matrix multiplications except MLP layers (see NOTE below for details).
-In our experiments, Triton kernels helped to reduce the average (over difference sequence lengths) latency by 6-24% (depending on model and hardware) when compared to the latency with CUDA-only kernels.
+In our experiments, Triton kernels helped to reduce the average latecy (over difference sequence lengths) by 6\~24% (depending on model and hardware) when compared to the latency with CUDA-only kernels.

-Figures below further show performance profiles in detail.
+Figures below show the latency reduction in more detail.
 Figure 1 visualizes latency reduction in different sequence lengths in A100 GPU for Bert-base model.
 The baseline (blue) is from Huggingface transformers without any kernel injection, the orange is from Deepspeed with CUDA-only kernels and the gray is from Deepspeed with Triton kernels.
-Figure 2 shows again the normalized latency in A100 but for Bert-large model.
+Figure 2 shows the same plot for Bert-large model in A100 GPU.

 <div align="center">

 <img src="../assets/images/triton-bert-base-latency.png" width="500px" alt="triton-bert-base-latency"/>

-*Figure 1: Sequence length ranges versus normalized P90 latency in A100 for Bert-base model*
+*Figure 1: Normalized P90 latency for Bert-base model in A100 GPU across different sequence lengths*

 <img src="../assets/images/triton-bert-large-latency.png" width="500px" alt="triton-bert-large-latency"/>

-*Figure 2: Sequence length ranges versus normalized P90 latency in A100 for Bert-large model*
+*Figure 2: Normalized P90 latency for Bert-large model in A100 GPU across different sequence lengths*

 </div>